Trusted-AI/AIF360/README.md

 ##### CVXPY

-You may need to download the [Visual Studio C++ compiler for Python](https://www.microsoft.com/en-us/download/details.aspx?id=44266) and rerun
+You may need to download the appropriate [Visual Studio C++ compiler for Python](https://wiki.python.org/moin/WindowsCompilers) and rerun

 ```bat
 pip install cvxpy==0.4.11